Pulomas Racecourse: History and legacy

 Throughout its history, the Pulomas Racecourse served as the venue for numerous notable races and saw its golden years in the 1990s.
-It also became the witness of victories for Indonesia’s three Triple Crown winners, namely Mystere (1977), Manik Trisula (2002), and Djohar Manik (2014).
+It also saw three of Indonesia’s Triple Crown winners, Mystere (1978), Manik Trisula (2002), and Djohar Manik (2014).

+Physical attributes

+Pulomas Racecourse had a right-handed dirt track with a distance of 9 furlong.
+It also featured training tracks, grandstands, parking areas, catering accommodations, stables, and a veterinary clinic.
+Among these facilities, one that is most notable was the legalized betting system inside the racecourse, with Australian totalizator system and a casino built under the management of PT Amirin Ria.

 Abandonment and repurposing

 Following the decline of horse racing in Jakarta during the late 2000s, the Pulomas Racecourse continued to host limited racing and equestrian activities, gradually losing its prominence.
 By the early 2010s, some parts of the venue’s facilities had been uncared for, an impact especially worsened by the annual flood, the worst being in 2007.

 In 2016, the Pulomas Racecourse and its adjacent area were included in Jakarta’s urban redevelopment plans alongside Kalijodo, Penjaringan, and Bukit Duri.
 The project aimed to revitalize the site as part of the construction of an equestrian arena for the 2018 Asian Games.
 The project required clearing parts of the racetrack, surrounding settlement, with residents relocated to public housing at Pulo Gebang.
 This move drew criticism from the locals living there, many of whom were trainers and athletes, as well as the Indonesian Equestrian Sports Association.
 Despite this, the racecourse was closed mid-2016 and ceased all operations.

 In 2018, the Jakarta Governor Anies Baswedan officiated the opening of Jakarta International Equestrian Park, which went on to host equestrian events for the 2018 Asian Games.
 After the games, the operator announced that the venue would focus on equestrian sports, training, leasing of facilities and recreational use, rather than returning to its former role as a speed horse‐racing venue.
 The park is open to the public for riding lessons, fitness activities and other community uses.

 As of April 2025, there have been plans to revitalize the racecourse by 2026 and integrating it with the current equestrian venue.

+In June 2026, Sarga Venues under PT.
+Arena Pacu Nusantara has announced plans to revitalize both the former area of the Pulomas Racecourse and Jakarta International Equestrian Park into an international horse sports venue.